Vinther07/Vinther07/README.md

 - 👀 I’m interested in helping people living a happier life
 - 🌱 I’m currently learning Git, CS50, Python and Flutter
 - 💞️ I’m looking to collaborate on Flutter and Python
-- 📫 How to reach me here on Git
+- 📫 How to reach me: No concact yet.

 <!---
 Vinther07/Vinther07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.